jollyra/cli-todo/README.md

 # cli-todo

 A Unix CLI todo app framework designed with the Git UI in mind.
+I wrote this in preparation for a pair programming interview and it turned out awesome.
+It's a great starting framework for future Python apps.

 ```